Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

     config_path: "/etc/ssh/uan"
     port: "9000"
 ```
-This will create a systemd unit file `/usr/lib/systemd/system/sshd_uai.service` and will mark the service as enabled.
-A SSH config file will also be created at `/etc/ssh/uan/sshd_uai_config` to start `sshd` listening on port 9000.
+This configuration will create a systemd unit file `/usr/lib/systemd/system/sshd_uai.service` and will mark the service as enabled.
+An SSH configuration file will also be created at `/etc/ssh/uan/sshd_uai_config` to start `sshd` listening on port 9000.

 This default configuration will simply place users into their standard shell.
-To create a rootless podman container upon logging in, specify alternate configuration:
+To create a rootless Podman container upon logging in, specify an alternate configuration:
 ```yaml
   - name: "uai"
     config_path: "/etc/ssh/uan"